 Direct body contact with the site was important for some, with women lying naked and couples engaging in sexual sessions on the grave.

 Now many of these celebrations of the senses have moved to a café next to the cemetery, and the gravesite is visited only for silent contemplation.

 This according to “The performance of a cult of the senses: A feast of fans at Jim Morrison’s grave in Paris” by Peter Jan Margry (Traditiones: Zbornik Inštituta za Slovensko Narodopisje/Acta Instituti Ethnographiae Slovenorum XXXVI/1 pp. 141–152).

 Today would have been Morrison’s 70th birthday!
-Above, the gravesite on 8 December 2003, the year before the barriers were built.
-Below, The Doors’ iconic Light my fire live in 1968; Morrison prepares to resume singing around 6:15.
+Below, The Doors’ iconic Light my fire prefaced by one of Morrison’s poems, live in 1968; Morrison prepares to resume singing around 8:40.

 2 Responses to Celebrating Jim Morrison

 Hi, excellent blog post.
 I also like the photograph.
 Did you take it?
 Anyway, I just wanted to let you know that I posted your piece on http://www.jimmorrisonproject.com/entry/2013/12/celebrating-jim-morrison